Hospice Care for ALS |

 How do we get started?

-When you and your neurologist agree that it is time, your neurologist will submit a referral to the hospice provider of your choice.
+When you and your neurologist or physician agree that it is time, a referral will be sent to a hospice provider—ideally one with experience working with ALS patients.
 The provider will meet with you to develop a plan that addresses your physical, psychological, emotional, and spiritual (if requested) needs.
 Service can begin within one to two days of referral, or earlier if urgent.

 - Discuss hospice with your loved ones.
 Though not an easy conversation, it is important to discuss your wishes with your loved ones as early as possible.
 This can help avoid confusion down the road.